Kentucky’s E the Profit Is Just Getting Started, and He Has a Lot to Prove.

 The project also sounds like it was approached with a clear mind.
 How would you say you’ve grown over the past few years as a rapper and person?

 As a rapper, I’ve learned to lose my expectations.
 When it comes to creating, I realized that if you only do what’s expected, you’ll never be able to reach your full potential.
 Some things just can’t be planned, and those are usually the best things that happen.
-As a person, I’ve learned more about myself than I ever have.
+I’ve learned more about myself than I ever have as a person.
 I’m 22-years-old, and that change mentally from 18 to 22 is ridiculous.
 I’ve become more protective of my time and energy because those are two things no one can afford to waste.

 Other than yourself, who are three artists that should be on everyone’s radar right now?